Errors and Omissions Insurance

 Your clients might require errors and omissions insurance in the terms of a contract.
 And it’s strongly recommended for professionals who make a living off their expertise.

-E&O insurance, also called professional liability insurance, protects your business if you’re accused of a mistake, oversight, or professional negligence.
+E&O insurance, also called professional liability insurance or professional indemnity insurance, protects your business if you’re accused of a mistake, oversight, or professional negligence.

 This policy will cover legal defense costs related to the lawsuit, including court costs, settlements, and judgments.
 You’ll typically pay a deductible, and your insurance provider will pay legal expenses up to your coverage limit.